QiminZhang77/QiminZhang77.github.io/_pages/about.md

   - /about.html
 ---

-I am a 5th-year Ph.D. candidate in Computer Science at [The Pennsylvania State University](https://www.psu.edu/).
+I received my Ph.D. degree in Computer Science at [The Pennsylvania State University](https://www.psu.edu/).
 I am honored to be advised by [Dr. Mingfu Shao](https://sites.psu.edu/mxs2589/).
 I received my Master degree in Computer Technology from [University of Chinese Academy of Sciences](https://english.cas.cn/) in 2019 and I got my Bachelor degree in Aircraft Airworthiness and Applied Mathematics (minor) from [Beihang University](https://ev.buaa.edu.cn/) in 2016.
 My CV is [here](http://QiminZhang77.github.io/files/QiminZhang_CV2024.pdf).

 Research
 ======